earthly/earthly/docs/guides/basics.md

 build:
     # Define the recipe of the target build as follows:

-    # Copy src from the build context to the build environment, as a layer.
+    # Copy build.gradle and src from the build context to the build
+    # environment, as layers.
+    COPY build.gradle ./
     COPY src src
     # Run the gradle build and gradle install commands as layers.
     # These use the previously copied src dir.